Career Growth and Strategy Career Planning and Goal Setting

 Ways to Make Your Career Take Off

-The biggest thing stopping great people from getting a better career is the "Waiting for Permission" trap—the strong belief that you need a formal title from a company before you are allowed to actually do the work.
+The biggest thing stopping great people from reverse-engineering their dream job is the "Waiting for Permission" trap—the strong belief that you need a formal title from a company before you are allowed to actually do the work.

 This trap makes high-performers wait for a title to start doing the real work, instead of doing the real work to get the title.
 It keeps potential stuck in a loop because people think careers are simple, straight ladders managed by other people.